-If you’re looking to go natural, opting for mineral options is a good move; since they don’t contain water, like many other formulas, they require less preservatives and chemicals.
+If you’re looking to go natural, opting for mineral options is a good move.
+Since they don’t contain water, like many other formulas, they require fewer preservatives and chemicals.
 Mineral makeup has also come a long way in recent years, with textures that are softer and silkier than ever.
-Case in point: this dual-shade concealer.
+Case in point?
+This dual-shade concealer.

 Layer the two hues (one helps counteract under-eye discoloration, the other covers it up) to erase any signs of a late night or early morning.
 Avocado and sunflower seed oils keep it extra creamy, while the addition of algae extract helps detoxify skin and green tea extract delivers antioxidant protection, always a good idea for the sensitive skin around your eyes.